Friendship Games: Aftermath

 In 2006, the Law and Justice party in Poland proposed granting Friendship Games medalists sports retirement benefits similar to those given to Olympic medalists.
 It was signed into law in 2007.

+In 2023, facing international sporting isolation in the wake of its invasion of Ukraine, Russia announced plans to revive the Friendship Games and host its second edition in 2024.
+In May 2023, Russia announced it would be reviving the event as the World Friendship Games, initially planned to take place shortly after the 2024 Summer Olympics but suspended indefinitely as of December 2024.